|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-There's also a whole line up of sloe screw cocktails that add things like brandy, Galliano, rum, and tequila.
+There's also a whole line up of sloe screwdriver cocktails that add things like brandy, Galliano, rum, and tequila.
 If you ever have a hard time remembering the ingredients in those, pay close attention to the names.
 There's always a clue that points to another popular drink from that era.

 Gather the ingredients.